Pujan-Dev/Emotion-Recognition/README.md

-# 🧠 Emotion Detection API – FastAPI + ML
+# 🧠 Emotion Recognition API + Model – FastAPI + ML

 A lightweight ML-powered API that predicts the **emotion** behind a piece of text using a trained logistic regression model.
 Emotions include: